Understanding Obesity Stigma Brochure

 Research indicates that 46 percent of women affected by obesity reported that small gowns, narrow exam tables and inappropriately sized medical equipment were barriers to receiving healthcare.
 In addition, 35 percent reported embarrassment about being weighed as a barrier to care.

-(source: Amy NK, Aalborg A, Lyons P, & Keranen L. Barriers to routine gynecological cancer screening for White and African-American obese women.
+(source: Amy NK, Aalborg A, Lyons P, & Keranen L. Barriers to routine gynecological cancer screening for White and African-American women with obesity.
 Int J Obesity & Related Metabolic Disorders.
 2006; 30: 147-155.)

 - Lacking in self-control

 Physicians are common sources of stigma.
-In a study that surveyed over 2,400 adult women about their experiences of weight bias, 69 percent of respondents reported that physicians were a source of weight bias, and 52 percent reported they had been stigmatized by a doctor on multiple occasions.
+In a study that surveyed more than 2,400 adult women about their experiences of weight bias, 69 percent of respondents reported that physicians were a source of weight bias, and 52 percent reported they had been stigmatized by a doctor on multiple occasions.

 Doctors were the second most frequent source of bias reported, out of a list of more than 20 possible sources of weight stigma.